avirsaha/posture-ai/doc/CONTRIBUTING.md

 ## Code of Conduct

-Please review our [Code of Conduct](doc/CODE_OF_CONDUCT.md) before contributing.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.
 We expect all contributors to abide by these guidelines to ensure a respectful and inclusive environment.

+## Access Documentation

+Checkout our [README](../README.md) for any relevent information regarding the codebase that you may need to make your contribution to this project.

 ## How to Contribute